 - Tenant’s financial responsibilities for any property damage caused by pets

 - Penalties for the violation of this policy

 As Baltimore property managers, we recommend disclosing to your potential tenants whether a pet has ever occupied the property.
 You don’t want a tenant to find out he or she is allergic a few weeks after moving in.
-Remember, the size is not always the key decision factor when it comes to pets.
+Remember, size is not always the key decision factor when it comes to pets.
 A shiatsu can easily do more damage than a German shepherd.
 Training is the key.
-Untrained animal will be a nuisance no matter how small and innocent it looks.
+An untrained animal will be a nuisance no matter how small and innocent it looks.